-Peanut Butter Chocolate Mousse Cake.
-A dense, chocolate cake bottom, followed by a peanut butter mousse layer, a chocolate mousse layer, and topped with chocolate ganache.
+This Peanut Butter Chocolate Mousse Cake has a dense, chocolate cake bottom, followed by a peanut butter mousse layer, a chocolate mousse layer, and topped with chocolate ganache.
 It is rich, decadent, and all around amazing.

 Last Christmas, a friend from my husband’s office dressed like Santa Claus, came to our house, and gave our kids gifts.
 It was one of the sweetest and cutest things I’ve ever witnessed.
 My husband and I have been meaning to do something to thank Santa since Christmas, and now that it’s May, we decided it was probably time to do something about that.

 We asked Santa’s wife what types of cake he enjoys, and she said peanut butter and chocolate.
 I’m beginning to notice a theme about what people say when you ask them their favorite dessert …..
 I’m pretty sure peanut butter and chocolate were created to be put together.